ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-23-flexible-data-model-design.md

 ## Flexible solution for data model design

-Generally you can’t eliminate the dependency on the data completely.
+Generally you can't eliminate the dependency on the data completely.
 You can reduce it as much as possible and encapsulate it in some stable pieces of code.
 So, what can be stable in the changing data?

 And the answer is **Types**.